 Yan Li is an associate professor in the Center for Information Systems & Technology at Claremont Graduate University (CGU).
 Li’s research philosophy is grounded in design science and quantitative methods with a strong emphasis on relevance to the domain of interest.
-Her research focuses on data and knowledge management areas such as data mining, data warehousing, and semantic technologies with an emphasis on exploring the synergies between information systems and data analytics.
+Her research focuses on data management and advanced analytics including machine learning, natural language processing, data warehousing, and health analytics.
 Her other research stream focuses on developing information and communication technology solutions for underserved populations, as well as improving social inclusion in healthcare.

 Li received both an MS and PhD from Virginia Commonwealth University.
 Prior to joining CGU, Li was a data scientist in industry, giving her vast experience in advanced analytics, machine learning, and big data platforms.
 She is the co-founder and board member of Techies Without Borders (TWB), a non-profit organization that harnesses information technology for education, healthcare, and human rights worldwide in resource-scarce communities.